iocanel/voxxed-athens-2019/readme.md

 Finally, inject the `JpaGreetingService` into `Hello` and create a new endpoint to show how it works.

+#### Use hibernate ORM Panache
+Add `hibernate-orm-panace` extensions.

+    mvn quarkus:add-extension -Dextensions="io.quarkus:quarkus-hibernate-orm-panache"

+Create a new Panache Entity `PanacheGreeting`.
+Create a new `PanacheGreetingService` to demonstrate the panche style of orm.
+Inject the service into hello and create a new endpoint.

 ## Milestones
 - [Hello World](https://github.com/iocanel/voxxed-athens-2019/tree/01-hello-world)